 A rough guide based on what matters to you:

-• Half a day, limited budget: Benagil-only speed boat from Portimão or Albufeira.
+- Half a day, limited budget: a Benagil-only speedboat from Portimão or Albufeira.
 Fast, efficient, checks the box.

 One Last Thing